He died of complications from Parkinson’s disease, said his wife, Christine Smith.

 Survivors include his wife since 1959, the former Christine Zinsel, of Huntington; two children, Sonja Bauer of Washington and Christopher Smith of San Francisco; and four grandchildren.

-Even when entertaining Britain’s King George VI, he had the common touch, He served hot dogs to the king, but Roosevelt’s mother cautioned him against making cocktails, noting that there was only one proper beverage for royalty.
+Even when entertaining Britain’s King George VI, Roosevelt had the common touch.
+He served hot dogs to the king, but Roosevelt’s mother cautioned him against making cocktails, noting that there was only one proper beverage for royalty.

 “ ‘Mother says we should have tea,’ Roosevelt told the King,” Dr. Smith wrote. “ ‘My mother would have said the same thing,’ His Majesty replied — at which point FDR reached for the martini shaker.”